-Tod Schneider October 2008
+Tod Schneider April 2009

-This publication, updated quarterly, replaces Newer Technologies for School Security, published by the ERIC Clearinghouse on Educational Management in 2001, and The Appropriate and Effective Use of Security Technologies in U.S. Schools: A Guide for Schools and Law Enforcement Agencies, published by the U.S. Department of Justice in 1999.
+Due to rapid changes in security technology, this publication is updated quarterly.
+It replaces Newer Technologies for School Security, published by the ERIC Clearinghouse on Educational Management in 2001, and The Appropriate and Effective Use of Security Technologies in U.S. Schools: A Guide for Schools and Law Enforcement Agencies, published by the U.S. Department of Justice in 1999.